 This function looks up and changes the value of a header associated with the current request.

 Arguments of setRequestHeader

-header (unknown, n/a:n/a) Default: n/a

 header (unknown, n/a:n/a)

+Default: n/a

+Name of the header to change.

+new_value (unknown, n/a:n/a)

+Default: n/a